slothsoft/screeps-script/README.md

 - 🛑 refactor init() system as to not run into NPE as much
 - creeps are displayed even if they are not on map
 - finish explorer
--  🛑 role info is not correct "x/y" not working
--  🛑 role info x/y is overriden
 - findTargets() depends on the creep, not the room (then probably findSources() too
-- roleInfo.x and roleInfo.y are not at the correct place